woo3937/IRcamera/Readme.md

    of 2013-7-24) to determine where to wire SDA/SCK/Vdd/GND, and where those pins are on the IR sensor.
 2. Make a motor controller that allows the motor to rotate in two dimensions.
 I had our department's machine shop make ours.
+On the final camera, the sensor will go on the disk on the upper motor.
    ![a shot of the motor setup][motors]